curvegrid/go-ethereum-wiki/JavaScript-Console.md

 ## Non-interactive use: JSRE script mode

-It's also possible to pass files to the JavaScript intepreter.
-Load and execute any number of files by giving files as arguments to the [`js` subcommand](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options):
+It's also possible to execute files to the JavaScript intepreter.
+The `console` and `attach` subcommand accept the `--exec` argument which is a javascript statement.

+    $ geth --exec "eth.blockNumber" attach

+This prints the current block number of a running geth instance.

+Or execute a script with more complex statements with:

+    $ geth --exec 'loadScript("/tmp/checkbalances.js")' attach
-    $ geth js script1.js script2.js
+    $ geth --jspath "/tmp" --exec 'loadScript("checkbalances.js")' attach

-If you want to have the console as well as load scripts, use [loadScript](#loadscript).
 Find an example script [here](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#example-script)

-You can exit the console cleanly by typing `exit` or simply with `CTRL-C`.
 Use the `--jspath <path/to/my/js/root>` to set a libdir for your js scripts.
 Parameters to `loadScript()` with no absolute path will be understood relative to this directory.

-A second option is to use the `--exec` argument in conjunction with the `console` or `attach` subcommand.
-For example this command will execute the local `$HOME/Dev/checkbalances.js` script on the remote host over the http/rpc interface.

-    $ geth --exec "loadScript('checkbalances.js')" --jspath $HOME/Dev attach rpc:http://remotehost:8545
+You can exit the console cleanly by typing `exit` or simply with `CTRL-C`.

 ## Caveat